-I personally hang my Rifle Scabbard on the off-side of the horse with the butt toward the front about horn height and the rifle barrel angled slightly toward the back.
+I personally hang my rifle scabbard on the off-side of the horse.
+I attach it with the rifle butt toward the front at about horn height, and angle the rifle barrel slightly toward the back.
 Here's why:

 One additional note, if you use an open ended leather or nylon rifle scabbard and hang it with the butt toward the rear, your rifle could end up missing.
 I have heard many stories where folks have found their rifle way back on the trail because they never knew it had been snagged on a branch and yanked out of the gun scabbard.